samelstob/notes/management-notes/rothman/manage-it.md

 # Chapter 6: Recognizing and avoiding schedule games

+## 6.11 Bring Me a Rock

+The date you bring is not good enough.
+"They" want it faster but don't tell you when or why.

+* Ask some questions: Woudl you prefer a short schedule or a longer one?
+More people or fewer?  how about fewer features?
+* Discover the reasons for the desired date.
+Exlicit the strateic reasons for this project, and learn what success means.
+* Include release criteria with your date.
+What if we implemented this feature with incredible performance, and ignore that feature?
+Can our users live with more defects?

 # Chapter 7: Creating a Great Project Team

 * Diversity of experience, personality, and role will help the project team